-When Michael Andrewartha and Pablo Theodoros moved their East End Cellars business across Vardon Avenue to bigger digs, with the opportunity to complement the retail offer with a tasting room and a pretty comprehensive menu, the old site was in need of purpose.
-Joining Andrewartha and Theodoros were Frank Hannon-Tan and David LeMire MW, who helped plant the seeds that sprang into Mother Vine.
+When Michael Andrewartha moved his East End Cellars business across Vardon Avenue to bigger digs, with the opportunity to complement the retail offer with a tasting room and a pretty comprehensive menu, the old site was in need of purpose.
+Joining Andrewartha was Frank Hannon-Tan and David LeMire MW, who helped plant the seeds that sprang into Mother Vine.

 Referencing the noble ‘Australian’ pinot noir clone MV6 (Mother Vine 6, via Mount Pleasant, via the James Busby Collection, via Clos Vougeot), Mother Vine’s name seeks to highlight that indelible link between the old word and the new, with a wine bar of more or less classical style.